 DMARC (Domain-based Message Authentication, Reporting, and Conformance)

-So why is this DMARC stuff important and effective at preventing spoofing?
+So why is DMARC so important in preventing email spoofing?

 MAIL FROM